From Wall Street to Working for the Homeless

 “I can remember coming to the kids and saying ‘I’m leaving Wall Street and I’m going into the social services.’”
 Out of all of them, only their youngest questioned it concerned whether or not she would be able finish college.
 Gene and Pat vowed she would, and Gene never looked back.
 Perhaps the greatest testament to Gene’s courageous change of heart and career lies within his legacy, all his children consider him an inspiration and all have chosen careers at non-profits.

-2 Responses to “From Wall Street to Working for the Homeless”
+One Response to “From Wall Street to Working for the Homeless”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.